samuelsycamore/mui-x/docs/data/date-pickers/base-concepts/base-concepts.md

 All the components exported by `@mui/x-date-pickers` are also exported by `@mui/x-date-pickers-pro` but without the nested imports.

-For example, to use the `DatePicker` component, the following three imports are valid:
+For example, to use the Date Picker component, the following three imports are valid:

 ```tsx
 import { DatePicker } from '@mui/x-date-pickers/DatePicker';